 This is the question

 more significance and power too

-The one thing I find left to do is offer gratitude
+The one nakedness I find left to do

 for the blessed life I live

 times of the unraveling and falling apart

 while Sun today once again appears to rise and set

 though in truth it is we who are the spinners.

 Might not the darkness of our times

 into a reawakening with the open eyes of a child